Questions and answers

 What will happen if I do not attend?

-What if I do not cooperate with the exclusion?
+What if I do not cooperate with the suspension?

 The school will consider your child's safety in deciding what action to take.
 This will depend on his/her age and ability.
 However, in some circumstances Police or Community Support Officers or Social Care could become involved, and if you continue not to cooperate, the school or Local Authority might apply for a Parenting Order.